The cables at both sites are broadly similar, with an 11kv cable running from an onshore substation out to each open-sea berth.

-In 2010, a UK Department for Energy and Climate Change (DECC) funded project enabled us to increase our berth capacity by installing new cables.
+In 2010, a UK Department for Energy and Climate Change (DECC) funded project (further details below) enabled us to increase our berth capacity by installing two additional cables at the Fall of Warness and one additional cable at Billia Croo.
 The cables, built by Draka in Norway, are of a similar specification to the first cables described above with the inclusion of an additional 4 core 4mm2 auxiliary power cable.
-Two additional cables were installed at the tidal site and one at the wave site using a total of 12km of newly procured cable.

 The conductors on the Billia Croo cables are 50mm², giving a nominal rating of 2.2MW, while the conductors for the Fall of Warness cables are 120mm², giving a 5MW rating.

-The cables were laid as standard sub-sea cables on the sea bed.
-As the cables approached the shore, in 15m of water, ductile iron cable protectors were attached.
+The cables were laid as standard subsea cables on the sea bed.
+As the cables approach the shore, in 15m of water, ductile iron cable protectors are attached to provide additional protection.
 At the low water spring tide mark, each passes into a trench dug 12m into the seabed and beach.
-On shore, the cables are fed into a manhole and then into the substation.
+Onshore, the cables are fed into a manhole and then into the substation.

 In the substation, each cable terminates at an 11kV circuit breaker, along with the tripping cable.
 The fibres are terminated in the communications area of the substation.

-At the seaward end, each cable, when not occupied by a developer, is terminated using a specially designed connector provided by J+S Ltd, which allows us to carry out planned condition monitoring of any cables not in use by developers.
+At the seaward end, each cable, when not occupied by a developer, is terminated using a specially designed connector provided by J+S Ltd (now SEA), which allows us to carry out planned condition monitoring of any cables not in use by developers.
 These terminators can, if required, be converted into splices to enable developers to use umbilical cables to attach their devices to our cables.

 With this success, we have provided feedback to the industry on what can be another solution for developers wishing to utilise new techniques and procedures for getting their device in the water.